-- 1. Identify interspaces and mark puncture site at the L4-5 interspaces in a perpendicular line from the iliac crest.
+- 1. Identify interspaces and mark the puncture site at the L4-5 interspaces in a perpendicular line from the iliac crest.
 The L3-4 interspace above this level may also be used. - 2.
-Don hat, mask, sterile gown, and sterile gloves.
-Set up prepared LP tray. - 3.
-Using sponge applicator provided in LP tray, prepare the back with Chlorhexadine solution, beginning at the site marked for the needle puncture and working outward.
-Repeat twice. - 4.
-Drape the patient - 5.
-Recheck the landmarks - 6.
-Infiltrate the skin and subcutaneous tissue with preservative free 1% lidocaine with a 22-25-gauge needle. - 7.
+Identify interspaces and mark the puncture site at the L4-5 interspaces in a perpendicular line form the iliac crest.
+The L3-4 interspace above this level may also be used. - 3.
+Don sterile gloves, sterile gown, hat and mask.
+Set up prepared LP tray. - 4.
+Using the sponge applicator provided in the LP tray, prepare the back with chlorhexadine solution beginning at the site marked for the needle puncture, working outward; repeat twice. - 5.
+Drape the patient - 6.
+Recheck the landmarks - 7.
+Infiltrate the skin and subcutaneous tissue with preservative free 1% lidocaine with a 22-25-gauge needle. - 8.
 Insert the spinal needle into the midline of the interspace with bevel up.

-Direct the needle on a 10-degree angle toward the umbilicus (horizontal axis). - 8.
+Direct the needle on a 10-degree angle toward the umbilicus (horizontal axis). - 9.
 Advance the needle slowly, removing the stylet every 2-3 millimeters to check for CSF flow.
 If the patient complains of nerve root pain, do not advance the needle.
-Withdraw 2 millimeters, remove stylet and check for CSF.
+Remove stylet and check for CSF.
 If none, then replace the stylet and remove.
 Remove the needle to subcutaneous tissue, change angle and continue.
 If repeated bony resistance is noted, discard the needle and replace it.
-If blood is returned, watch for clearing of fluid; if no clearing, replace the stylet, remove the needle and notify the attending MD. - 9.
-Once CSF flow is established, rotate the needle 90 degrees counter-clock wise (bevel in transverse plane) for patients in the lateral decubitus position.
-If the patient is in the sitting position no adjustment is needed.
-(Needle should always enter with the bevel in the sagittal plane and be rotated to the axial plane, regardless of patient position) - 10.
-Remove 1-2ml of CSF in each of the four tubes. - 11.
-Sendsamples to the lab for glucose, protein, cell count (culture and gram staining or other test), cytology tests as indicated. - 12.
-For patients in the lateral decubitus position, replace stylet, turn needle 90-degrees clockwise (sagittal plane) and remove needle.
+If blood is returned, watch for clearing of fluid; if no clearing, replace the stylet, remove the needle and notify the attending MD. - 10.
+Once CSF flow is established, rotate the needle 90 degrees counter-clock wise (bevel in transverse plane). - 11.
+Remove 1-2ml of CSF for each of the four tubes. - 12.
+Send samples to the lab for glucose, protein, cell count (culture and gram staining or other test) and cytology tests as indicated. - 13.
+Thread a standard epidural catheter into the subarachnoid space.
+Withdraw needle and attach to an epidural drainage system with buretrol. - 14.
+Ensure drain patency.
+Correct with catheter manipulation as necessary. - 15.
+Secure the 3-way stopcock with a suture tie, connecting the spinal catheter and the external drainage system. - 16.
+Cover catheter insertion site with a sterile 4x4 gauze dressing and a transparent adhesive dressing. - 17.
+Ensure catheter is secured to the patient.